 Apple developers across the globe leverage CircleCI’s vast selection of macOS resources to swiftly build, test, and deploy software.
-Today, CircleCI introduced its first M1 resource to provide customers with record-breaking build speed that will bring their software delivery to the next level.
-The newest addition, an M1 large resource, meets the burgeoning demand for convenient, cloud-hosted Apple silicon support and helps development teams stay up to date with Apple’s hardware innovation.
+To help teams bring their software delivery to the next level with record-breaking build speed, CircleCI now offers M1 compute in both medium (4 vCPUs, 6GB RAM) and large (8 vCPUs, 12GB RAM) resource classes.
+These additions meet the burgeoning demand for convenient, cloud-hosted Apple silicon support and helps development teams stay up to date with Apple’s hardware innovation.

 As a best-in-class CI/CD platform, CircleCI is committed to equipping the Apple community with top-shelf tools that will help ship products to end users faster.
 Read on to learn more about the details of M1 on CircleCI and how building on M1 propels projects into the future of Apple development.

 Accelerate iOS build pipelines with M1

 In 2020, Apple unveiled a suite of Mac laptops with a special surprise inside— an M1 chip built for optimal efficiency.
 Since its debut, Apple silicon has lived up to its promise to deliver superior speed and performance.